Jake Brendel

-Jacob William Brendel (born September 10, 1992) is an American football center for the San Francisco 49ers of the National Football League (NFL).
-He played college football at UCLA.
+Jacob William Brendel (born September 10, 1992) is an American professional football center for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the UCLA Bruins.
 Brendel was signed by the Dallas Cowboys as an undrafted free agent in 2016.

 Early life

 A native of Plano, Texas, Brendel attended Plano East Senior High School, where he played as a defensive tackle in his first 2 years.

 He was moved to the offensive line as a junior.
 He served as a team captain and was a two-time first-team All-district at the offensive line.
 He was regarded as a three-star recruit by Rivals.com and was listed as the No. 15 center prospect in his class.

 College career

-After redshirting his initial year at UCLA, Brendel became a fixture at center after spring practice and started all 14 games for the Bruins in 2012.
+After redshirting his initial year at the University of California, Los Angeles, Brendel became a fixture at center after spring practice and started all 14 games for the Bruins in 2012.
 He was named first-team Freshman All-America by The Sporting News, CBSSports.com, and Football Writers Association of America, and second-team Freshman All-America by College Football News.

-As a junior in 2014, he was team's most experienced offensive lineman.
+As a junior in 2014, he was the team's most experienced offensive lineman.
 After missing the season opener against Virginia with a knee injury, he returned to start the rest of the season.
-Brendel was named to the All-Pac-12 second-team.
+Brendel was named to the All-Pac-12 Conference second-team.

 He requested an evaluation of his NFL draft stock, but decided to return for his senior year, when he again earned second-team All-Pac-12 honors.
 The three-time team captain finished his UCLA career with a school record of 52 starts.
 Brendel graduated from UCLA in Spring 2015 with a degree in Business Economics.
 He was named to the first-team All-Pac-12 Academic team.